6 min read

 1. Royal Bank of Scotland's Cora: This chatbot helps customers with over 200 common queries, providing information, helping with basic transactions, and answering general banking questions using predefined rules.

-2. Bank of America’s Erica: This financial assistant helps customers by providing them with answers to most common questions.
+2. Bank of America’s Erica: This financial assistant helps customers by providing them with answers to the most common questions.
 They also have an option to chat with a human specialist in case more thorough assistance is needed.

 3. Capital One’s Eno: This is another chatbot that helps customers with some of their basic daily needs.
 They also provide spending insights and can provide support through their app, the desktop browser, text messages, etc.